-We used Regional Climate Networks (RCNs) to identify heat waves and droughts in Germany and two subregions for the summer half years (SHY, May-October) and summer seasons (JJA, June-August) during the period 1951 to 2019.
-The RCNs were constructed from maximum daily temperature and precipitation data, respectively, on the regular 0.25 degree grid of the EObs data set.
-The season-wise correlation of time series of these daily data was used to construct the adjacency matrix of the network.
+We used regional climate networks (RCNs) to identify heatwaves and droughts in Germany and two subregions for the summer half-years (SHYs; May-October) and summer seasons (JJA; June-August) during the period 1951 to 2019.
+The RCNs were constructed from maximum daily temperature and precipitation data, respectively, on the regular 0.25° grid of the E-OBS data set.
+The season-wise correlation of the time series of these daily data was used to construct the adjacency matrix of the network.
 Nodes were connected by an edge if the Pearson correlation coefficient of the time series was above a fixed threshold ρ_0 .
-Candidate metrics to identify extremes were the edge density ε and the average clustering coefficient \bar{c} , which turned out to be highly correlated.
-A sensitivity study showed that $\rho_0 = 0.85, 0.90, 0.95$ together with the edge density as metric gave reasonable results.
-The extreme indices for comparison were the effective drought (EDI) and heat (EHI) index respectively, based on the same time series, and complemented by other published event catalogues.
+Candidate metrics for identifying extremes were the edge density ε and the average clustering coefficient \overline{c} , which turned out to be highly correlated.
+A sensitivity study showed that $\rho_0 = 0.85$, 0.90, and 0.95, together with the edge density as a metric, gave reasonable results.
+The extreme indices for comparison were the Effective Drought Index (EDI) and Effective Heat Index (EHI), respectively, based on the same time series and complemented by other published event catalogues.

 Our results show that the RCNs are able to identify extremes and also to distinguish, to a certain extent, between severe and moderate events.
 For droughts, there is a very good agreement between EDI and RCN results.
-The results for heat waves, although giving reasonable agreement, are less satisfactory than the ones for droughts: some events are not detected, while others are detected, but not identified as extreme neither by EHI nor elsewhere in the literature.
-Reasons could be that some events are too local, too short lived, are centered outside the regions considered, are only in the season considered or are not intense enough.
-It could also be necessary to construct the adjacency matrix of the network differently either by using a different statistical association measure, e.g. event synchronisation.
+The results for heatwaves, although giving reasonable agreement, are less satisfactory than the ones for droughts; some events are not detected, while others are detected but not identified as extreme either by EHI or elsewhere in the literature.
+Reasons could be that some events are too local and too short lived, are centred outside the regions considered, are only in the season considered or are not intense enough.
+It could also be necessary to construct the adjacency matrix of the network differently either by using a different statistical association measure, for example, event synchronisation.
 Finding the reasons for the disagreement would require a detailed analysis of the regional and temporal temperature and precipitation conditions in the respective years, which is beyond the scope of the present paper.

-Varying the size of the region considered showed that the occurence of extreme events found by the RCN varies with the region, in accordance with observations.
-Furthermore, it turned out that the applicability of RCNs to identify summertime heat events depends on the averaging period; this dependence is much less for droughts, probably due to the longer time scales.
+Varying the size of the region considered showed that the occurrence of extreme events found by the RCN varies with the region, in accordance with observations.
+Furthermore, it turned out that the applicability of RCNs for identifying summertime heat events depends on the averaging period; this dependence is much less for droughts, probably due to the longer timescales.
 All metrics increase significantly during extreme events.
-Degree probability distributions vary considerably between more flat uniform ones and those with pronounced maxima, but cannot be attributed to normal or extreme years.
-An interesting observation is that for normal years, the distribution of the node degrees often resembles a Poisson distribution, characteristic of random networks, while for extreme years the distribution is more uniform.
+Degree probability distributions vary considerably between more flat uniform ones and those with pronounced maxima but cannot be attributed to normal or extreme years.
+An interesting observation is that, for normal years, the distribution of the node degrees often resembles a Poisson distribution, characteristic of random networks, while for extreme years the distribution is more uniform.